 Pisces — moonstone for the dreamer

-Most of these stones sit in the bishop ring collection — the domed, single-stone style with the most color options — or the clawed rings for a heavier, gothic read.
-A Taurus and a Scorpio can wear the same green or blue stone and look nothing alike, depending on the setting.
+Most of these stones live in the bishop ring collection — the domed, single-stone style, and where the color range is widest — or in the clawed rings for a heavier gothic read.
+Same stone, two completely different rings: a Taurus and a Scorpio can wear identical green or blue and look nothing alike depending on which setting it sits in.

 Frequently Asked Questions